Colorado Butterfly Monitoring Network

 CBMN volunteers observe and record butterflies in open spaces and parks multiple times per season, gathering essential data that land managers can use when making conservation decisions.
 It’s a fantastic chance to get outdoors and learn about butterflies, while having a positive impact on conservation in Colorado.

-No experience necessary to participate and all are welcome!
+No experience is necessary to participate and all are welcome!

 Interested in participating?
 Here’s How!

-Submit a Monitor Sign-Up Form and attend a training session before start of monitoring season
+- Submit a Monitor Sign-Up Form and attend a training session before the start of the monitoring season (~2 hours).

-Receive a site assignment from CBMN or establish a new monitoring route near you
+- Receive a site assignment from CBMN or establish a new monitoring route near you (pending approval)